-Virtual makeovers, hair recolouring in real time and AI based product recommendations will reduce the uncertainty of shopping for beauty products or fashion accessories.
+Virtual makeovers, hair segmentation and recolouring in real time and AI based product recommendations will reduce the uncertainty of shopping for beauty products or fashion accessories.
 Cosmetic giant Sephora reported that finding the correct foundation colour was a big concern for customers.
 It launched an AI colour match feature, based on skin-colour detection, which has attracted 8.5 million visits and seen 200 million shades sampled.

 Visitors can not only wear lipstick and eyeshadow in the app but also check with virtual tutorials on how to contour, apply highlighter and create looks with eyeliner.
 MAC Cosmetics expects a 31 per cent sales increase by using virtual try-on mirrors in its physical stores.

 Medical companies can harness augmented reality face recognition to hold remote consultations between patients and doctors.
 Facial expression recognition and eye-tracking technology could be valuable for assessing patients digitally, while facial AR modification could give realistic demonstrations of cosmetic surgery.